nawabahmadreshi/documentation/pages/third-party-integrations/tune.md

 When you integrate the Tune SDK, ensure you add the install referrer snippet provided Tune [here](https://help.tune.com/marketing-console/how-google-play-install-referrer-works/).

-{% elsif page.support %}

-## FAQ

-##### How do my Branch analytics tags map to Tune's?
+## What Branch sends to Tune

 Branch Analytics Tag | Tune Data Placeholder Tag
 --- | ---
 Campaign | sub_campaign
 Channel | sub_placement
 Tags | sub_keyword
 Branch Click ID | tracking_id

-##### What are the methods Branch uses to let TUNE know an install came from Branch?
+## What are the methods Branch uses to let TUNE know an install came from Branch?

 We rely on 3 methods to match attributions into TUNE’s dashboard.

 1. The first is fingerprinting, which is the most basic.
 This is when we send a click event to Tune with IP address and User Agent and Tune completes the attribution.
 1. The next method is passing the Google Advertising Id or IDFA on iOS.
 This occurs when a Universal or App link drove open the app session via Branch (meaning a click never touched the browser).
 In this case, we can attribute Branch correctly in TUNE’s dashboard 100% of the time, because TUNE receives the IDFA / GAID from Branch while also keeping reference to it through their own SDK.
 1. The third method is passing along Branch’s click ID through the install referrer on Android, and the URI scheme on iOS.
 The TUNE SDK consumes the click ID through these mechanisms and then Branch sends that same click id back to TUNE.
 This also results in a 100% match.

 By following all the steps listed in this guide, you’ll automatically have all 3 available.

 ##### How can I test this integration?